wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==
 = WIP =
 - Multisite related vulnerability issue fixed.
+- New registrations no longer bind to a pre-existing WP user account (matched by email or username) by default.
+Site admins can re-enable this via the new "Allow Existing WP User Registration" option in Advanced Settings.

 = 4.8.0 =
 - Gutenberg block compatibility for WordPress v7.1.